bdamon/MuscleDTI_Toolbox/README.md

 ### C. Do you like to help people?
 * Help answer questions for people on open Issues.
 * Offer to help mentor another member of the community on how to use the MuscleDTI_Toolbox or contribute to the project.

+Lastly, please be aware of and commit to following the [Code of Conduct](https://github.com/bdamon/MuscleDTI_Toolbox/blob/master/CODE%20OF%20CONDUCT.md).

 ## 8. Other Resources
 ### A. Within the toolbox: